ludwigVonKoopa/animation-maker/README.rst

-Package to create animation of data
+Package to create animation with matplotlib

 ========
 Overview
 ========

+you define a fonction which build a matplotlib figure, and this package hold all the image generation, parallelisation and merge into a video.

 Features
 --------

-* TODO: fill it with the incredible feature from your project
-* incredible feature 1
-* incredible feature 2
+* build images in parallel
+* merge images with ffmpeg

 Installation